anelguel/designing-data-intensive-apps/Chapter2.md

 Most application development today is done in object-oriented programming languages, which leads to a common criticism of the SQL data model: if data is stored in relational tables, an awkward translation layer is required between the objects in the application code and the database model of tables, rows, and columns.

 **Many-to-One and Many-to-Many Relationships**

+Are Document Databases Repeating History?
+The network model
+The relational model
+Comparison to document databases

+Relational Versus Document Databses Today
+Which data model leads to simpler application code?
+Schema flexibility in the document model
+Data locality for queries
+Convergence of document and relational databases

+Query Languages for Data
+Declarative Queries on the Web
+MapReduce Querying

+Graph-Like Data Models
+Property Graphs
+The Cypher Query Language
+Graph Queries in SQL
+Triple-Stores and SPARQL
+The semantic web
+The RDF data model
+The SPARQL query language

+The Foundation: Datalog